The Herder notes from

 Some of this information comes from Herder himself.
-In a letter from early 1768, Herder offered a brief account of his university course-work: “philosophy according to its parts with Magister Kant, philology with Professor Kypke, theology in its various fields with Doctor Lilienthal and Arnold [sic]” (Briefe, 1: 95).
-Herder also offered the following reminiscence to Karl August Böttiger, who entered it into his journal on December 2, 1798 (so, about thirty-five years after the fact):
+In a letter from early 1768, Herder offered a brief account of his university coursework: “philosophy according to its parts with Magister Kant, philology with Professor Kypke, theology in its various fields with Doctor Lilienthal and Arnold [sic].”
+About thirty-five years later, Herder spoke of his student days with Karl August Böttiger, who then recounted it in his journal:

 “In Königsberg there was at that time such a deplorable dryness and barbarity among the teachers.
 Langhansen, the senior court chaplain, was the most boring wind-bag and polemicist, and wholly unpalatable to Herder.
 A certain Bock was professor of ancient languages, a pitiful fellow, who analyzed the New Testament and at which Herder could last only an hour.
 Otherwise this Bock is a known author in several fields.
 Kypke was also a professor of theology then, but lived far out in the suburbs where he sold carrots and onions from his garden and gave quite unpalatable lectures on Genesis.
 A certain Buck lectured on mathematics, but always only according to Wolff’s Anfangsgründen, and never more than that, although Herder nevertheless attended with great diligence, likewise with his physics, that he delivered quite clumsily.
 In part the professors had to give such school-level lectures because the students were wholly unprepared.
 The Albertinum was there for the Poles, where the most deplorable hazing reigned, with the young fellows waiting on the older ones, and these students populated the entire university.
 And from this was the university populated.
 Kant shone from the lectern, a god to all.
 The Livland and Curland students attended only his lectures, as they pursued only fashionable studies.
 But he spoke a lot of confusing things as well.
 Herder could make use of his lectures only by noting the main points in the classroom, and then setting out and re-working what he had heard in his own way once back home.”
 (Böttiger 1998, 125)

-At about the same time that the above reminiscence was recorded, Herder wrote this encomium to his favorite professor:
+Around the time this reminiscence was recorded, Herder wrote the following encomium to Kant: